wach128/cordova-plugin-health/README.md

 ## Supported data types

-These are currently supported.
-Please notice that older versions of this plugin included more data types, but worked with Google Fit, not Health Connect.
-Support for those data types has not been removed on iOS, it's simply not listed here.
+These are currently supported in both Android and iOS.
+Please notice that older versions of this plugin included more data types, but with Google Fit, not Health Connect.
+Support for previously supported data types has not been removed on iOS, it's simply not listed here.
 The plan is to complete the porting of all previously supported data types from Google Fit to Health Connect, just be patient, or give us a hand.

 | Data type       | Unit  |    HealthKit equivalent                       |  Health Connect equivalent               |
 |-----------------|-------|-----------------------------------------------|------------------------------------------|